Jonkelly5764/230-lab-escape/README.md

 Open digits.c and inspect the code in emacs or vim:
         vim digits.c
-(To quit vim, type Esc (escape key), followed by :, followed by q.)
+(To quit vim, type Esc (escape key), followed by :, followed by q, followed by the enter key.)

 Compile the program with -g flag:
         gcc -g digits.c -o digits